logicalclocks/logicalclocks.github.io/docs/setup_installation/admin/services.md

     Stopping some services like the web server (glassfish_domain1) is not recommended.
 If you stop it you will have to access the machine running the service and start it with ```systemctl start glassfish_domain1```.

-## Conclusion
-In this guide you learned how to manage services in Hopsworks.